RMLio/prov4itdata-web-app/docs/REPORT.md

 #### Semantic Interoperability

 Semantic Interoperability is achieved when multiple systems are able to develop the same understanding of the data.
-To this end, the following choices where made
+To this end, the following choices were made

 - The generated [RDF] data is accompanied by the corresponding provenance data.
 - The source data originating from the Data Providers is mapped in a generic manner using established ontologies.

 #### Structural Interoperability

-Our solution solely produces [RDF] data, which by itself, offers the means to accomodate for Structural Interoperability.
+Our solution solely produces [RDF] data, which by itself, offers the means to accommodate for Structural Interoperability.

 #### Data Compatibility